jsatchell/snmp_rust_agent/README.md

 At present, there is a simplistic permissions model, and some real world applications will need more than that.
 Coming real soon.
 It may not be RFC view action model, as that seems complex, and the facility to dynamically change the permissions model remotely is not often implemented.
 Instead, some sort of compile time model seems more appropriate to the sort of boxes that run agents.

+The Engine ID is currently a constant in the source.
+It should be loaded from a configuration file.

 There is no support for notifications so far.

-There is no explicit support Module Compliance.
+There is no explicit support for Module Compliance.

+## Users and passwords
+There is a small python tool for generating a username and password file under tools/usekey.py.
+If you change the Engine ID in the agent source, you will need to make a matching change here.

+Changing passwords on the wire is not yet implemented, and would be a really good project.

 ## Tools for stub generation
 At present, there is only rough tooling to help implement an useful agent, but it is just about possible with enough patience.
 There are two stub generators, one in Python and one in Rust.

 The ugliest bit of python I have ever written is in tools/mib_play.py.
 For some MIBs, it can generate Rust code that compiles, and gives a dummy implementation.
 It ignores MODULE-COMPLIANCE and does not carry range constraints through to the generated Rust code.
 It does the wrong thing with AUGMENTS.
 There is no support for legacy v1 MIBS, which occasionally get pulled in as imports.
 Something goes wrong with import processing on a few files.
 This is tool is effectively deprecated, but there are a few things it can do that the Rust one cannot.
 Once the Rust one reaches feature parity, the Python one will be removed.

 The source files for the Rust stub generator are under src/bin/stub-gen. It uses the nom parser combinator library for parsing.
-It has a reasonably complete parser implementation, which can parser almost all the MIBs on my machine except for v1 and a few bootstrap definitions.
+It has a reasonably complete parser implementation, which can parse almost all the MIBs on my machine except for legacy MIBS in Smi v1 and a few bootstrap definition files.
 The code generator in this version ignores everything to do with notifications and compliance.
+It also does the wrong thing with AUGMENTS.

 ## Workflow
 First build the stub generator with: